alercebroker/pipeline/docs/source/new_step.rst

     if "CLASS" in CONSUMER_CONFIG:
         Consumer = get_class(CONSUMER_CONFIG["CLASS"])
     else:
-        from apf.consumers import GenericConsumer as Consumer
+        from apf.consumers import KafkaConsumer as Consumer

     consumer = Consumer(config=CONSUMER_CONFIG)
     step = ExampleTest(consumer,config=STEP_CONFIG,level=level)
     step.start()

-The :class:`GenericConsumer` can be changed to another consumer, for example a :class:`apf.consumers.CSVConsumer` to read a *CSV* file or :class:`apf.consumers.KafkaConsumer` to process an Apache Kafka topic, also the default consumer can be overridden in the `settings.py` file.
+The :class:`apf.consumers.KafkaConsumer` can be changed to another consumer, for example a :class:`apf.consumers.CSVConsumer` to read a *CSV* file or :class:`apf.consumers.JSONConsumer` to process a JSON file, the default consumer can be overridden in the `settings.py` file.

 .. code-block:: python